 Explore Mindful Schools’ upcoming events, workshops, and trainings to expand your mindfulness practice and teaching.
 We offer programming for all levels of experience.

 Deepen your practice.
-In this course, explore how to cultivate trust, cooperation, and collaboration to build stronger relationships.
+In this 8-week course, explore how to cultivate trust, cooperation, and collaboration to build stronger relationships.
 Transform your communication patterns.
 Course forums and LIVE sessions are facilitated and guided by Mindful Schools faculty.

-Invest in mindfulness as a professional development training for yourself, your faculty, and your staff to create new possibilities for learning, growth, and development at your school.
+Invest in mindfulness as a professional development training for your faculty, staff, and school community.
+Build a sustainable schoolwide program.

 Why Mindful Educators?

 Why is Mindful Schools so critically focused on the development of mindful educators?

 Educators need more support.
 Education is a calling that draws some of the most hard-working and dedicated people on the planet.
 It’s challenging work and the stakes are high; and overwhelmed and under-resourced educators are prone to burnout.
 Words like “self-care,” “sustainability,” and “wellbeing” may seem at odds with the goals of a modern, performance-oriented educational system.
 We think differently.